mcas2/VideoManager/README.md

 This backend section works with Postman and other APIs platforms.
 Videos and users can be created, edited, deleted and listed.

 ## Angular
 The Angular section of the project let the user utilise the api intuitively with graphic elements developed through Angular components.
-Thanks to the Angular tools the user can register and log in in a way we can manage.
+Thanks to the Angular tools the user will register and access the web in a way that we can manage.
+We will decide which elements they can interact with.